albertbuchard/causal-pipe/README.md

 ### Dependencies

-Causal-Pipe relies on several Python and R packages.
+CausalPipe relies on several Python and R packages.
 Ensure that you have the following dependencies installed:

 - **Python 3.6 or higher**
 - **R:** Required for Structural Equation Modeling (`lavaan`) and multiple imputation (`mice`).